carmine560/trading-assistant/README.md

 ```

 An action is a list of sequential tuples, where each tuple consists of a
 command and its arguments.
-These actions are stored in the configuration file.
 Possible commands include:

 ``` ini
 [HYPERSBI2 Actions]